davidamankwah/Final_YearProject/README.md

 * Ensure that Node.js and npm are installed on your system

-* Clone the project repository from on the system.
+* Clone the project repository from your system.

 ```bash
 git clone https://github.com/davidamankwah/Final_YearProject.git